stoffee/terraform-hcp-vault-eks/README.md

 # HCP Vault EKS Module

-This repo contains a Terraform module creates a full deployment of a HCP Vault cluster with an AWS EKS cluster and VPC peering.
+This repo contains a Terraform module that creates a full deployment of a HCP Vault cluster with an AWS EKS cluster and VPC peering.
 This module can also be customized to only deploy what you need.

 This automates <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault">manual steps</a>.